webtides/ocean-crm/README.md

 ## Possible Enhancements

 - Show Logs for User on user detail page
 - Show Log history for resource on detail page
 - Add Model classes for typehints in templates?!
 - Add global sorting to overview lists
 - Add sorting per column for datatables
 - Notifications (for Contacts Pages?) like Flash Messages but more like Toasts
 - Flash messages and Toasts?!
 Should there be two?!
 Or just a single pattern?
+- Use custom tailwind config for mail templates (see for example: https://github.com/maizzle/starter-netlify-identity/blob/master/src/layouts/main.html)

 ## luna-js Bugs